raylee/tldr-sh-client/README.md

 # Notes

 You need at least ether `wget` or `curl`.
-The last appear to be faster.
+The last appears to be faster.

 Note that the script `tldr.sh` is a POSIX-compliant script.
 This means you can run it with any POSIX shell like `sh`, `dash`, `ksh`, `zsh`, `bash`...